If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 Traipsing round town in socks and shoes/trainers can be uncomfortable because it's so darn hot.
 Socks just get sweaty and make you feel hotter, and the trainers/ shoes you wear back home may not feel comfortable without socks on.

-Bring a pair of good quality sandals or other type of breathable walking shoes that you can happily walk around in all day.
+Instead, bring a pair of good quality sandals, comfy loafers or other type of breathable walking shoes that you can happily walk around in all day.

 + More on clothes for Thailand here